Kamalanga power station

 The first two units (350 MW each) were commissioned in 2013.

 The third unit (350 MW) went into operation on March 25, 2014.

 Phase II: 350 MW addition

-On December 5, 2011, the Ministry of Environment and Forests (MoEF) approved an additional 350 MW unit at the same location.
-No additional land will be required for the expansion.
+On December 5, 2011, the Ministry of Environment and Forests (MoEF) approved the fourth 350 MW unit at the same location.
+GMR Energy said no additional land will be required for the expansion.
 The company will use imported coal until indigenous coal linkage is obtained.
 Coal will be imported from Indonesia.
 A public hearing was held on March 30, 2011.

 Sponsor: GMR Energy